foundersandcoders/ws-software-design-js/README.md

 The precise form is less important.
 It can be a written list, a diagram, whatever form is most helpful for you.

 At this stage, you should not be thinking about implementation.
 Do not worry about how you're going to write the code, just worry about how the components of the system _should_ relate.

+It is worth at least a cursory through the [StackExchange API documentation](http://api.stackexchange.com/docs/) to understand the kind of requests you might need to make.
+You may or may not find it useful to identify the specific endpoints that you require to satisfy your user requirements.

 ## Design Patterns